check before: 2025-01-01

 Compatibility Issues

-Users may experience compatibility issues if they do not have the latest Teams build, leading to frustration and decreased productivity.
+Users may face compatibility issues if they do not have the latest Teams build, leading to frustration and disruption in communication.

 - roles: End Users, IT Administrators